Neural Network Architecture

 • Node borders are green for positive, red for negative values

-• Connection thickness represents weight magnitudes
+• Connection color represents weight magnitudes

 Architecture Guidelines: